profolsen/Footnote/README.md

-# stackmachine
+# Footnote

-Chip Architecture
+Virtual Machine Architecture
 -----------------

-The chip the project simulates is simple (There are only sixteen instructions - see below) but powerful (This limited set of instructions is powerful enough to write any program).
+The Footnote Virtual Machine is simple (There are only sixteen instructions - see below) but powerful (This limited set of instructions is powerful enough to write any program).
-The chip operates on 32-bit integers and assumes a memory of 256 integers (although this is expanded on some systems).
+Footnote VM operates on 32-bit integers and allows the user to set the memory with a command line argument.

-<b>Chip Basics.</b>
+<b>Virtual Machine Basics.</b>
 1. stack.
-The chip does not have usable registers; instead, a stack is provided.
+The virtual machine does not have usable registers; instead, a stack is provided.
 The stack always starts at the highest memory location (i.e. the bottom of the stack is always at the highest memory address).
-As elements are pushed onto the stack, the stack grows downward.
+As elements are pushed onto the stack, the stack grows toward memory address 0.
 The location of the top of the stack is stored in a register called 'stack'.
 2. maximum stack height.
-The chip's stack has a capacity that is determined when the program is loaded into main memory.
+FootnoteVM's stack has a capacity that is determined when the program is loaded into main memory.
 The maximum stack height is always equal to the maximum memory address minus the number of integers in the specified program.
 In other words, the maximum stack height is equal to the maximum memory address minus the number of integers used to define the Executable and Data Sections of a program (see <b>Program Basics</b> below).
 3. sequential execution.
-Instructions from a program are executed in a sequential order, except in the case of jmp and beq.
+Machine instructions from a program are executed in a sequential order, except in the case of jmp and beq (see <b>Instructions</b> below).
 These two instructions allow the user to set the next instruction address to be any arbitrary value (as long as the value is a valid address).
 The program counter keeps of the next instruction's address using a special register, called pc.

 <b>Program Basics.</b>
-Each program written to be executed on the chip contains three sections:
+Each program written to be executed on the contains three sections:
 1. Called the Executable Section, this first section contains all the executable code of the program.
 This part of the program begins with the first integer of the program and continues until the first initialization of the data section.
 It is best practice to explicitly terminate this section with a hlt instruction (so that it is clear where the next section starts), but it is not an error to terminate in some other way.